remzert/BraveBrowser/README.md

 ##Configure your build (You can only use a Linux build machine for Android builds)

 - run script and it will download all third-parties.
-You will ask for some interaction during that process.
+You will be asked for some interaction during that process.
 Follow that link when you asked to create a gn file [gn file for debug](https://github.com/brave/browser-android-tabs/wiki/Sample-gn-file-for-debug)

   `sh scripts/getThirdParties.js`